Alexander Wilson Drake: Drake Art Collection

 At this time of the auction in 1913, Dr. Kunz was still writing his famous book, Rings for the Finger, which came out a few years later in 1917, and perhaps he was also using the Drake Collection then being sold to estimate the value and interest of ancient rings among the public.
-One example is Lot #1795 “Massive Gold Parthian Finger Ring.
+One example is Lot #1795 "Massive Gold Parthian Finger Ring.
 Of the third or fourth century A. D. Found in the ruins of Ctesiphon.
 Heavy six-sided shield with pierced, interlaced and chiseled ornamentation.
 Figure of a man with upraised arms supporting shield at either side.
 Entire hoop ornamented.
-One of the finest specimens in the collection.”
+One of the finest specimens in the collection."
 Opposite it is the price in 1916 dollars: $170.00!

 In the George Frederick Kunz Collection of the US Geological Survey Library, is some correspondence and notes about the Drake Collection.
 Attached to the copy of the auction catalog are newspaper accounts of the funeral of Alexander W. Drake, of which Dr. Kunz was one of the pallbearers.
-Also included is a “mourning letter” with black borders around the stationary, written by Mrs. Drake, thanking Dr. Kunz for his many years of friendship with Alexander W. Drake, who had been Kunz' editor at the Century Magazine and other publications.
+Also included is a "mourning letter" with black borders around the stationery, written by Mrs. Drake, thanking Dr. Kunz for his many years of friendship with Alexander W. Drake, who had been Kunz' editor at the Century Magazine and other publications.
 He also mentions in his book, Rings for the Finger, that Mrs. Edith T. Drake had given him a copy made in silver of the famous 1525 wedding ring of Martin Luther to Katharina von Bora, and the ring is also used as an illustration in his book.